 Deriving a Categorical Variable

-When you open the categorical variable builder the following interface opens:
+When you open the categorical variable builder from the New variables page the following interface opens:

 This interface allows you to define categories for the new categorical variable one at a time.
 Select a variable from the sidebar by clicking or dragging it to get started.
 The selected variable will be added to the open category.